There’s one thing that makes Top Agent Network truly unique:

 On top of that, we only consider “producing” agents to pick the 10% from.
 We define a “producing” agent as someone who has at least one closed sale in the local market.

 Although we go through each application manually, a proprietary algorithm is used to determine who meets the criteria to join.
-It factors in MLS sales data, properties in closing, and documented off-MLS sales to rank and qualify agents.
+It factors in MLS closed sales data.

 And just to be clear: the ranking is based purely on objective sales data.
 It’s not possible for any agent to buy their way into TAN.
 In fact, TAN founder/CEO David Faudman has turned down multiple requests from agents he is friends with who do not meet the membership requirements.